 2. Pace of Completion

-To stay in good standing for federal financial aid, a student maintain a pace of completion of at least 67%.
-Retaking a previously passed course will count against pace of completion.
+To stay in good standing for federal financial aid, a student must maintain a pace of completion of at least 67%.
+Retaking a previously passed course or retaking courses that have been failed 2 or more times will count against pace of completion.
 See our Satisfactory Academic Progress webpage for more information on pace and maintaining eligibility.